aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ### Emissions Factor Reference Database Sample

 The Carbon Emissions Calculator Microservice comes with a pre-seeded Amazon DynamoDB reference table.
 This data model directly references the sample emissions factor model provided for development purposes.
-The sample provided is for development purposes only, and it is recommended that Carbon Data Lake users modify this JSON document and/or create their own using a similar format.
+The sample provided is for development purposes only, and it is recommended that carbon data lake users modify this JSON document and/or create their own using a similar format.

 To bring your own emissions factor model: